huzeyfe-erkek/Cpp-Project-Templates/README.md

 ### [libmycudalibrary](QMake/libmycudalibrary) (Beta)

 Template for libraries with CUDA.
-You can use libmycudalibrary.sh bash script for generating new projects.
-File hierarchy has same structure with libmylibrary.
-And, it has CUDA related modifications.
+It has the same structure as libmylibrary, only CUDA related modifications exist.

 <pre>
 libmycudalibrary